-Definition: Clustered Regularly Interspaced Short Palindromic Repeat or CRISPR (pronounced 'crisper') was identified in a prokaryotic defence system.
-CRISPR are sections of genetic code containing short repetitions of base sequences followed by spacer DNA segments
+Definition: Clustered Regularly Interspaced Short Palindromic Repeat or CRISPR (pronounced 'crisper') was identified in a prokaryotic defence system1.
+CRISPR are sections of genetic code containing short repetitions of base sequences followed by spacer DNA segments.

 Cas9 unwinds the double stranded DNA allowing the sgRNA to basepair with one strand and subsequently cleave both strands.

 Use of wild-type Cas9 has been shown to lead to off-target cleavage, but a modified version introduces only single strand “nicks” to the DNA, which in pairs still stimulate the repair mechanisms while significantly decreasing the risk of off-target cutting.

 Our CRISPR gene editing technology is particularly good for the efficient generation of complete knockout of genes on multiple alleles.